MustafaLotfi/Optimized-Inverse-Dynamics-Controller/README.md

   <img src="https://github.com/MustafaLotfi/Optimized-PID-Controller/blob/main/displaying/3.png">
 </div>

-best values:
+Best values:

-'''
-optimum values to minimize objective function J :
+optimum values to minimize objective function J : kp=16.5735, kd=6.4122, ki=19.1475
-   16.5735    6.4122   19.1475

-   "Objective function value: 0.0056615
+Objective function value: 0.0056615

 Constraint value: -8.4102
-'''

 ## how ot run
 1.Change parameters of your dynamical system in simulation_fcn.m and input_constraint.m files.

-2.Change parameters of main.m file if you want and then run the file in Matlab to find the best coefficients with Optimization Algorithm.
+2.Change parameters of main.m file if you want and then run the file in Matlab to find the best coefficients.